specieminter/whitepaper/README.md

 2. Interconnected

      Implementing Interconnected Liquidity Pools will allow dynamic logic use cases across the DEX market.
-As pools become interconnected liquidity can rapidly and cheaply move into different assets.
+As pools become interconnected,  liquidity can rapidly and cheaply move into different assets.
 Moving liquidity between a vast amount of assets across a wide range of connections can allow more arbitrage across protocols.

 ![image](https://user-images.githubusercontent.com/69151655/116327654-e4c04d00-a78c-11eb-94f6-45ea08900b7f.png)